Sanmanassullavarkku Samadhanam: Reception and remakes

 The film was a critical and commercial success.
-It was later remade in Telugu as Donga Kollu (1988) with Rajendra Prasad and Sumalatha, in Tamil as Illam (1988) with Sivakumar and Amala, in Kannada as Yardo Duddu Yellammana Jatre (2003) with Jaggesh and once again in Kannada as Ananda Nilaya (2003) and in Hindi as Yeh Teraa Ghar Yeh Meraa Ghar (2001) directed by Priyadarshan and starring Sunil Shetty in the lead role.
+It was later remade in Telugu as Donga Kollu (1988) with Rajendra Prasad and Sumalatha, in Tamil as Illam (1988) with Sivakumar and Amala, in Hindi as Yeh Teraa Ghar Yeh Meraa Ghar (2001) directed by Priyadarshan and starring Sunil Shetty in the lead role and in Kannada as Yardo Duddu Yellammana Jatre (2003) with Jaggesh and once again in Kannada as Ananda Nilaya (2003).